-Guided Pathway for requesting a reconsideration or appealing a CPP disability decision
+Guided Pathway to ask for a reconsideration or appeal a CPP-D decision

 You can use the pathways to fill out the form to ask Service Canada to reconsider their decision to deny your CPP-D benefits application.
 Someone at Service Canada reviews the decision and decides whether or not to change it.
 This is a different person than the person who reviewed your initial application.